akb/quadtree/README.md

 quadtree
 ========

-Quadtree implementation in Go.
+Point Quadtree implementation in Go.

-Quadtrees are used to store 2D points in a way which allows regions to be queried for their contents in O(log n) time.
+Point Quadtrees are used to store 2D points in a way which allows regions to be queried for their contents in O(log n) time.
+This implementation enforces a single-point per-node, however this limitation is not definitive of a quad-tree, it is just the design of this particular implementation.
+This may change in the future.

 Note: This implementation is NOT thread-safe